On this page:

 Minimum qualifications are required to be held by a person before they apply to become a Scorecard Assessor.
 These qualifications are delivered by Registered Training Organisations and fees are payable to those organisations.

 The Scorecard training is delivered by the Scorecard team as part of the accreditation process and is currently free.
-Further information on entry streams and accreditation process, including pre-requisite qualifications is available here: The Scorecard Assessor accreditation process.
+Further information on entry streams and accreditation process, including pre-requisite qualifications is available here: the Scorecard assessor accreditation process.

 2. If someone is in the process of completing CPP41119 Certificate IV in Home Energy Efficiency and Sustainability, can he or she become an assessor and what is the process?